 - Has the intern developed an adequate understanding of your organization's purpose and functions?

-- How well has the intern succeeded in performing routine tasks associated with his or her position?
+- How well has the intern succeeded in performing routine tasks associated with their position?

 - In what specific ways, if any, has the intern contributed to the ongoing program of the organization?

-- Since the beginning of the quarter, has the intern progressed as expected in her or his ability to
+- Since the beginning of the quarter, has the intern progressed as expected in their ability to:

 - Work effectively with decreasing amounts of direct supervision,

 - Accept responsibility for tasks of increasing complexity, difficulty, or scope, and

 - Exercise initiative when appropriate (and refrain from exercising initiative when it’s not appropriate)?